DrChrisLevy/fast_stripe_demo/tutorial.md

 ### Areas to Consider

-1. **Magic Links in Console** - Currently printed to console.
-In production, send via email.
+1. **Email Delivery** - Magic links are sent via Resend.
+Ensure your domain is verified and API key is set.

 2. **Error Handling** - The webhook logs errors to console but in production you may want more robust logging:
    ```python